Are you an adviser? Go to Unbiased Pro

 Research and development (R&D)

-The UK Government allows your business to claim tax credits for R&D work.
-Many small businesses still haven’t taken advantage of this scheme, designed to reward innovation, and it’s estimated that there is £84 billion in unclaimed tax relief owed to SMEs across the UK.
+The UK government allows your business to claim tax credits for R&D work.
+Many small businesses still haven’t taken advantage of this scheme, designed to reward innovation, and it’s estimated there is £84 billion in unclaimed tax relief available to small and medium-sized enterprises (SMEs) across the UK.

 Patent tax relief